8 Tantalizing Things to Do in Tenerife

 Step into this delightful tropical garden for a romantic and tranquil escape from everyday life.
 Picture a sweeping lawn unfolding elegantly in front of you, decorated with inviting tables and chairs, as well as exotic and colorful plants.
 There are plenty of birds flitting around and entertaining visitors with their song, and a cafe is tucked away in the historic main house.

 Bring along a book — you could easily while away a quiet afternoon here.

 Photo Credit: Getty Images

 Don’t forget to explore the watery side of Tenerife.
-Roughly 28 species of whales and dolphins periodically take up inhabitance in the warm waters surrounding the island.
+Roughly 28 species of whales and dolphins periodically inhabit the warm waters surrounding the island.
 Minke, sperm whales and even orcas make regular appearances.
-Resident bottlenose dolphins and pilot whales also delight visitors year round.
+Resident bottlenose dolphins and pilot whales also delight visitors year-round.

 Daily trips depart from Los Cristianos and Los Gigantes and you are almost guaranteed sightings.